 Recruitment for clinical participants will start first, these individuals will then be tested, and demographic information will inform recruitment of the healthy participant sample.
 Recruitment will overlap with data acquisition.
 Data acquisition is estimated to take almost 4 months, which is based on data acquisition completed by this research group for a previous study also using EEG and resizing illusions, in which c.50 participants were tested in 7 weeks.
-Doubling this to c.100 participants tested, to account for participant drop-out for the current study needing 90 participants, predicts 14 weeks of testing (3.5months).
+Doubling this to c.100 participants tested, to account for participant drop-out for the current study needing 94 participants, predicts 14 weeks of testing (3.5months).
 Analysis is predicted to take around one month, with report write up also being allocated around one month (overlapping).
 Proposed submission date for stage 2, if stage 1 review is successful, is therefore towards the end of month 6.

 Appendix B

-Design Planner:
+Table B1: Design Planner